There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 The strawberry root weevil (Otiorhynchus ovatus) is found in Eastern Canada, New England, and the Mid-Atlantic states.

-Strawberry root weevils feed on over 100 plant types, including strawberry plants, so it is important for growers to be on the lookout for this pest.
+Strawberry root weevils feed on over 100 plant types, including strawberry plants, so growers need to be on the lookout for this pest.
 Nonetheless, it is one of the types of beetles in North Carolina.

 45. Stag Beetle

 The Stag Beetle is the largest beetle native to North America.
-It can reach up to 3 inches in length and have wingspans as wide as 7 inches.
+It can reach up to 3 inches long and have wingspans as wide as 7 inches.

 Plus, they are black with white spots on their body and have long antennae that are usually curved upward.